e-matteson/pipit-guide/src/config/modes.md

           - {file: "settings/keymaps/gaming_test.kmap"}
         gaming: true

 This changes how the keyboard handles multiple presses.
 Chording keyboards don't normally work well for gaming.
 If you're using `wasd` keys for movement, you'd want to be able to move diagonally by pressing `w` and `d` together.
-This keyboard, however, would treat that combination as a totally different chord, and unless you had manually defined that chord, it would just send nothing.
+A chording keyboard, however, would treat that combination as an entirely new chord, and unless you had manually defined that chord already, it would just send nothing.
 Setting `gaming: true` fixes this: pressing `w` and `d` will send both `w` and `d` at the same time, like a conventional keyboard.

 This of course means that all the chords used in a gaming mode can only contain a single switch.
 Multiple-switch chords won't be detected.